Collective

 -

-Conflict & Repair is a facilitated process used to address a specific often emotionally-charged conflict, or patterns of conflict between two or more people.
+A facilitated Conflict & Repair Circle Process is used to address a specific often emotionally-charged conflict, or patterns of conflict between two or more people.
 The dialogue is a step on the path towards restored relationships with self and others, and centers around this concept versus establishing right and wrong.
 Conflict & Repair Dialogue is a voluntary, collaborative form of communication and problem-solving.
 When this service is used (both proactively and as a response to conflict), silence, violence, and tensions are reduced.

-Dialogue is a guided approach to healing and restorative action.
+A Conflict & Repair Circle process is a structured approach to healing and restorative action.
 Conflict and harm are often protected by silence, and silence is a protector of many forms of abuse, violence, and relational dynamics that hamper people’s ability to overcome challenges, sustain wellness, and be effective (and productive) in a workplace, community, and/or family setting.

-Conflict & Repair begins with the facilitator having one-on-one sessions with each party to hear their perspective and “side of the story.”
-After this, we determine if more one-on-ones are needed or if a joint session can take place.
-During the joint session, the facilitator remains neutral and objective, and works to maintain conditions for all voices to be heard, needs to be expressed, and durable agreements to be found.
+A Conflict & Repair Circle begins with the facilitator having one-on-one sessions with each partipicant to hear their perspective and “side of the story.”
+After this, we determine if more one-on-ones are needed or if we feel ready for the Circle.
+During the Circle, the facilitator remains neutral and objective, and works to maintain conditions for all voices to be heard, needs to be expressed, and durable agreements to be found.
 Strategies for repair are included in the plan for moving forward.

 -